 - GoAbroad.com LGBTQ Study Abroad Guide

-- IFSA Butler Blog: Traveling While Transgender: A Journey of Self-Love
+- IFSA Butler Blog: Abroad in Ireland as a Transgender Student: A Journey of Self-Love

-Always put your safety first, and find a support network while you are abroad.
-If you experience difficulties, you should contact your program staff immediately.
+Always put your safety first and find a support network while you are abroad.
+If you experience difficulties, you should contact your program staff immediately and they will help you access the appropriate resources and support.